cutthroat78/Leaving-Cert-Notes/subjects/english/texts/macbeth/dramatic-techniques.md

 ### Clothing

 Shakespeare uses clothes as a metaphor throughout Macbeth.
 There are thirty and forty clothing images in Macbeth.
 When Ross hails Macbeth as Thane of Cawdor.
 Macbeth asks **"Why do you dress me in borrowed robes?"** Shakespeare uses clothing as a way of talking about appearance versus reality.
 Dressing someone as a king doesn't make them a king.
 The repetition of this images drives the idea home.
 Banquo notices Macbeth is distracted when he is named Thane of Cawdor, and he observes to Ross **"New honours came upon him, Like our strange garments, cleave not to their mould But with me aid of use."** Just before Macbeth is going to kill Duncan he hesitates and tells his wife he wants to enjoy his new title like clothes **"Which would be worn now in their newest gloss/Not cast aside so soon."** Lady Macbeth also uses the metaphor of clothing to respond **"Was hope drunk/Wherein you dressed yourself?"** Following the murder of Duncan.
 Macduff bids farewell to Ross, **"Lest our old robes sit easier than our new."** The old robes refer to Duncan's royal garments; the new robes will be Macbeth's.
 The reference to 'our' alludes to the fact that everyone in Scotland will be affected by the new king's reign.
 As the armies gather in front of the play, various noblemen comment on Macbeth's tyrannical rule Angus says: **"Those he commands move only in command, Nothing in love.
 Now does he feel his title.
-Hung loose about him, like a giant's robe upon a dwarfish thief."
-Macbeth is ill suited to the kingship because he has stolen a title that was not his.
+Hung loose about him, like a giant's robe upon a dwarfish thief."** Macbeth is ill suited to the kingship because he has stolen a title that was not his.
 Compared to the rightful king, Macbeth is a tiny, insignificant figure.
 He asks that his armour be brought when he hears that none of his Thanes will fight for him.
 Maybe, he feels more comfortable in the role of soldier and wants to revert to the man he was at the start of the story.
 Most of the images refer to one of the plays central themes - the protagonist's failure to fit into his role as a king - and illustrate the highly complex character.

 ### Nature

 Macbeth is typical of Shakespeare's tragedies in that the natural world of the play reflects key aspects of the plot.
 The imagery of disease acts as a metaphor for evil.
 Nature or the natural world also represents feelings for the actions of the characters and it therefore reflects their emotional state, this is known as pathetic fallacy.

 The opening scene of Macbeth gives us an indication of the Witches' nature and intentions.
-They meet on a heath in a foul mist and plan their next gathering "In thunder, lightening, or in rain".
+They meet on a heath in a foul mist and plan their next gathering **"In thunder, lightening, or in rain"**.
 Stormy weather is a sign that evil is afoot.

-When the Sergeant is describing to Duncan in Act 1 Scene 2, he also uses storm imagery, subtly linking Macbeth to the Witches and prefiguring the disorder that is to come: "As whatever the sun 'gins his reflection. / Shipwrecking storms and direful thunders break, / So from that spring whence comfort seemed to come. / Discomfort swells."
+When the Sergeant is describing to Duncan in Act 1 Scene 2, he also uses storm imagery, subtly linking Macbeth to the Witches and prefiguring the disorder that is to come: **"As whatever the sun 'gins his reflection. / Shipwrecking storms and direful thunders break, / So from that spring whence comfort seemed to come. / Discomfort swells."**

 At the same time, the Sergeant compares Macbeth and Banquo to eagles and lions when describing their bravery and strength on the battlefield.
 This positive imagery highlights the pairs nobility as well as their courage: both eagles and lions are traditionally associated with courage and honour.

-_
+The negative imagery associated with the witches would have resonated with Shakespeare's audience.
+For example, one of the witches tells her sisters that she was busy "killing swine".
+In Shakespeare's time it was believed that swine fever was caused by the witches, yet another reason for people to feat and hate them.
+After the same with compares herself to a "rat without a tail".
+The animal imagery linked to the witches is consistently disgusting.

+As the play progresses, however the negative animal imagery also comes to be associated with Macbeth: his loss of nobility and increasing will is reflected in these comparisons.
+Immediately after Lady Macbeth reads her husbands letter about the witches prophecies, a messenger arrives with the news that King Duncan is coming to spend the night at her castle.
+After the messenger has left Lady Macbeth says "The raven himself is hoarse.
+That croaks the fatal entrance of Duncan under my battlements".

-is hoarse from saying again and again that King Duncan must die.
+The raven is a bird of ill omen and Lady Macbeth means that the raven is hoarse from saying again and again that King Duncan must die.
 When King Duncan comes to Macbeth's castle, he remarks how sweet the air is, Banquo agrees, and adds:

 **"This quest is summer,
 The temple haunting martlet, does approve